jeremybytes/foreachasync-exception/README.md

 # Parallel.ForEachAsync Exceptions

-Exploring exception handling with Parallel.ForEachAsync in C#.
-Parallel.ForEachAsync is a great tool since it lets us easily run code in parallel (and the earlier Parallel.ForEach did not work well with asynchronous code).
-One question that comes up with how to deal with exceptions that happen inside the ForEachAsync loop.
-There are a couple of issues with this.
+Parallel.ForEachAsync is a very useful tool for running code in parallel.
+But what happens when an exception is thrown inside the loop?

+By default, the following things happen:

-1. If we "await" ForEachAsync, then we will get a single exception back (even if exceptions were thrown in multiple iterations of the loop).
-This is the nature of how "await" deals with exceptions.
+1. If we "await" ForEachAsync, then we get a single exception (even if exceptions are thrown in multiple iterations of the loop).

-2. If an exception is thrown inside a ForEachAsync loop, the loop short-circuits.
-This means that not all items will be processed.
+2. The loop short-circuits -- meaning not all items are processed.

 This code explores both of these issues in a couple of different ways.